Field Day Information

 Date and Time

 For more information on this TARA event, please contact the club using the information on our Contact page.
-For detailed discussion of the planning and logistics of this event, or to offer your help please join our discussion on Slack!

 What is Field Day?

 ARRL Field Day is the single most popular on-the-air event held annually in the US and Canada.
 On the fourth weekend of June of each year, more than 35,000 radio amateurs gather with their clubs, groups or simply with friends to operate from remote locations.